LGBTQ rights in Rondônia: Gender identity and expression

 The Supreme Federal Court of Brazil ruled on 1 March 2018, that a transgender person has the right to change their official name and sex without the need of surgery or professional evaluation, just by self-declaration of their psychosocial identity.

 In July 2022, Hanier Miranda became the first person in the state to obtain a birth certificate with a sex marker "X".
 Initially, an attempt to rectify directly at the registry office was denied because there was no regulated procedure in the state for a third gender option.
 After a year-long lawsuit filed by the Center for Legal Practices, Research and Extensions (NPPEJ) at the Catholic Faculty of Porto Velho, Hanier managed to rectify their documents with the sex marker "X".

-On August 28, 2025, Judge Daniel Ribeiro Lagos signed an ordinance that guarantees transgender people the use of their social name and the use of bathrooms and locker rooms in accordance with their gender identity.
+On 28 August 2025, Appellate Judge Daniel Ribeiro Lagos signed an ordinance that guarantees transgender people the use of their social name and the use of bathrooms and locker rooms in accordance with their gender identity.

+Censorship

+In October 2021, the Legislative Assembly of Rondônia approved State Law no. 5,123, proposed by Deputy Eyder Brasil of the Social Liberal Party, which bans the use of gender-neutral language in schools.
+The bill was signed into law by the Governor of Rondônia, Marcos Rocha, on the 19th.

+The National Confederation of Workers in Educational Establishments filed an ADI (Direct Action of Unconstitutionality) with the Supreme Federal Court (STF) to struck down the law.
+Justice Edson Fachin blocked the enforcement of the law in November 2021 through a preliminary injunction, claiming that "a state law that, under the pretext of protecting students, prohibits a particular form of use of the Portuguese language violates the legislative authority of the Federal Government".
+On February 10, 2023, the Supreme Court decided to uphold Fachin's decision and struck down the state law.

+On July 10, 2026, the Legislative Assembly passed a law requiring parental authorization to decide whether students may attend classes on sexual orientation, sexual diversity, gender identity, and gender equality.
+As Governor Marcos Rocha neither vetoed nor signed the bill, it was enacted by the Assembly President, Alex Redano.
+The law was struck down by the Court of Justice of Rondônia on August 17.